What Is a Trust, and Do You Need One?

 What Exactly Is a Trust?

 A trust is basically a legal arrangement where you (the settlor) place money, property, or other assets under the management of someone you trust (the trustee) for the benefit of someone else (the beneficiaries).
+Trusts let you control how and when an inheritance is received, protect children or vulnerable relatives, and can reduce inheritance tax.
+Most simple estates do not need one, but they are valuable in second marriages and for young or vulnerable beneficiaries.

 Put simply: